Discrimination in Football

-While football does not generate discriminatory behavior; it often replicates the very same social issues that concern any given society.
-Evidently, football has witnessed an alarming increase in the number of disturbing incidents on the grounds of racism, ethnocentrism, sectarianism, homophobia and sexism.
-Given the variety of forms that discrimination can take, it is imperative that football addresses with effect all such anti-social phenomena in order to continue to promote notions pertaining to social inclusion, equality, and cultural diversity–all central to the game’s philosophy and overall popularity.
+While football does not generate discriminatory behaviour, it often replicates the very same social issues that concern any given society.
+Evidently, football has witnessed an alarming increase in the number of disturbing incidents on the grounds of racism, ethnocentrism, sectarianism, homophobia, and sexism.
+Given the variety of forms that discrimination can take, it is imperative that football addresses with effect all such anti-social phenomena in order to continue to promote notions pertaining to social inclusion, equality, and cultural diversity – all central to the game’s philosophy and overall popularity.
 Assessing the nature and causes of discrimination in football is key to identifying the much-needed remedies, but also because discrimination poses a serious challenge to long-established practices deeply rooted in democracy.
-Discrimination in Football provides a comprehensive and in-depth investigation into these key issues effecting football today.
+Discrimination in Football provides a comprehensive and in-depth investigation into these key issues affecting football today.

 2. Governing discrimination

 "The author provides a comprehensive and in-depth investigation of discrimination in football.
 Covering a variety of areas of discrimination and the marginalisation of different groups, the author examines contemporary examples and areas of best practice in tacking discrimination, which will be invaluable to sports scholars."